Find out more here!

 P.S.
 Thyroid patient Cheryl emailed me and said she is sending the above posts about Armour’s problems to practically everyone on her email list, hoping they in turn will send it to their friends, and the word will get out.
 If you want to do the same, this post is the most updated, and includes the links to the former posts.

 *Want to be informed of my blog posts?
 Curious what’s on my mind?
-Use the Notifications on the lower left of the links.
+Use the Notifications below.

 UK’s Royal College of Physicians continues to be deaf, blind and royally dumb.